-Madonna University's Career Services Office offers individual assessment and short seminars and workshops which prepare students for the work world and which assist the student in integrating a liberal education with career goals.
-A full description of these services can be found in the Student Services section.
+Madonna University's Career Services Office offers individual career assessment and workshops which prepare students for the world of work.
+The staff strives to educate students in integrating a liberal education with career goals.
+A full description of these services can be found in the Student Affairs and Services section.